-1. Draw the structural formula of inositols, without stereochemical details.
-This family of molecules contains 9 different stereoisomers, including enantiomers.
+1. Draw the structure of an inositol without stereochemistry.

+Thi s family of molecules contains 9 different stereoisomers, including enantiomers.
 2. Draw all 3D structures of the stereoisomers that are optically active.

-The structure of a specific inositol, called myo-inositol, is studied here.
-Only one of its chair conformers is predominant and its structure can be deduced from its ^{1}H NMR spectrum.
-The spectrum below was obtained at 600 MHz in D_2O .
+The structure of a specific inositol, called myo-inositol is studied here.
+Only one of its chair conformers is significant and the structure can be deduced from its 1H NMR spectrum.
+The spectrum below was obtained at 600 MHz in D2O.
 No other signal from that compound was observed in the spectrum.
 The integration is indicated on the spectrum below each signal.

-3. Give the molecular formula of the predominant compound derived from myo-inositol that is consistent with the number of protons observed in the 1H NMR spectrum.
+3. Give the molecular formula of the predominant compound (derived from myo-inositol) in this sample that is consistent with the number of protons observed in the 1H NMR spectrum.

-4. Based on the number and integrations of the proton signals, give the number of symmetry plane(s) that exist(s) in this molecule.
+4. Based on the number and integrations of the proton signals, give the number of symmetry plane(s) that is(are) present in this molecule.

 5. Complete the following perspective drawing of the most stable conformation of myo-inositol.
-Then, label each hydrogen with the corresponding letter (a, b, c or d) according to the NMR spectrum above.
+Then label each hydrogen with the corresponding letter (a, b, c or d) according to the NMR spectrum above.
 Proton a must be on carbon a on the following representation.
 Draw its 3D structure.